-A the name suggest, the shoulder joint feels 'frozen' as stiffness is frequently the main complaint, although patients may also experience varying amounts of pain associated with the stiffness
+The shoulder feels 'frozen', and patients may also experience varying amounts of pain associated with the stiffness.

-If you have shoulder pain, stiffness or instability that is interfering with your daily activities or causing difficulty with sports, or if a recent shoulder injury is not recovering well, you may wish to consult an orthopaedic surgeon.
+If shoulder pain, stiffness or instability that is interfering with your daily activities including sports or a recent shoulder injury persists, please consult an orthopaedic surgeon.